 You can also strain finished juice through a sieve to remove solid components.
 Though using a sieve can be time-consuming, it may be your best option if you don't make vegetable or fruit juice at home very often.
 You can strain the reduced tomatoes through a mechanical strainer to speed up the process, but a plain metal sieve works just as well.

 If you do make fruit or vegetable juice often, you may want to consider purchasing an electric juicer to do the straining, pureeing, and sieving for you.
 Many models are available in a variety of price ranges.

 It's a snap to learn how to make tomato juice with an industrial mixer.
-You don't have to cook tomatoes before adding them to the mixture.
+You don't have to cook tomatoes before adding them to the mixer.
 Raw juice tastes fresher or lighter, and you can still add flavor to it with celery or other vegetables.
 Juice made in a Vitamix will be think because it contains all the fiber.
 All you do is add tomatoes and turn the mixer on.
-For a thinner beverage strain before drinking.
+For a thinner beverage, strain before drinking.

 Following the instructions that came with your juicer, run about three pounds of fresh tomatoes through the machine for about one quart of juice.
 You don't have to peel the tomatoes before adding them, because the juicer will remove any solids before it releases the finished juice.

 Juice can be made from fresh tomatoes easily using a hand blender and a cheese cloth or nut milk bag.
 This involves simple blending the tomatoes and then straining through the bag into a bowl or jug to remove all solids.
 It may be beneficial to do this a few time to eliminate all chunks.

 Spice It Up!